SinaHeydari76/Multi-Agent-Systems-finding-the-shortest-path-using-A-star-algorithm/README.md

 find the shortest path very efficiently (approximation).

 ## References
-I used NetLogo (an environment for agent-based modeling in both research and education) for implementation.
+In this project, NetLogo (an environment for agent-based modeling in both research and education) was used for implementation.
 ````
 @inproceedings{tisue2004netlogo,
   title={Netlogo: A simple environment for modeling complexity},